-Understanding future care costs means that you can prepare for what’s coming and take action while things are relatively calm (no health crisis or emergency).
+Understanding future care costs means that you can prepare for what’s coming and take action while things are relatively calm – before a health crisis or emergency.

 We explain the misconception that the government will pay for long term care, what the average costs are, where to get a cost estimate (free, no strings), and 5 ways to use that estimate to plan for the future.

-The government does not pay for long term care for everyone
+The government doesn’t pay for long term care for everyone

 Note: Starting in 2019, Medicare Advantage plans are allowed to offer coverage for a wide range of personal services including home care, health-related transportation, home safety improvements, and more.
-However, relatively few plans are currently offering these personal care benefits.
+However, costs and availability vary widely.
 Traditional Medicare doesn’t offer these benefits.

 Average long term care costs in the U.S. are high, and rising

-In Genworth Financial’s 2018 Cost of Care Survey, they found that long term care costs are high and have been steadily rising over the years.
+In Genworth Financial’s 2020 Cost of Care Survey, they found that long term care costs nationwide have been rising over the past 17 years.